-5 Reasons Why Knowing And Regularly Reviewing Your Cybersecurity Vulnerabilities Is Crucial
+5 Reasons Why Knowing and Reviewing Your Cybersecurity Vulnerabilities is Crucial

 “Faster, sneakier and more creative” is how CNN Money described the new breed of hackers in early 2014, while discussing how too many companies are leaving themselves open to electronic intrusion by not taking security seriously.

 With reports from Verizon and Symantec showing a jump in malware – 317 million new types in that time period -- the article warned that hackers are working faster than companies can defend against them, and suggested that smart businesses should put extra resources into everything from patches to better employee security practices.

 Based on large-scale exploits since then, it’s obvious that not enough people read the article or acted upon the suggestions to mitigate their cybersecurity vulnerabilities.
 The Target hack had already happened, but still to come were major breaches to The Home Depot, Ashley Madison, the IRS, even the U.S. Office of Personnel Management.

 Larger companies have big weak points, but small companies are wrong to think they’re too tiny to be noticed: size or scale no longer matters, especially if hackers are more organized and aggressive.
 Essentially, no location, organization or industry is safe, and the wisest approach is a strong, constant and regular approach to security.

 Here are five reasons why knowing your cybersecurity vulnerabilities and regularly reviewing them is crucial for your business: